vdchoi/vdchoi.github.io/_posts/2021-01-12-welcome-to-my-website.markdown

 Welcome to my Website!

 Often times I feel that statistical writing is quite monotonous and difficult to read.
-Here, I hope to put together classical statistics with creative writing in my posts on various topics, ranging from photography to though experiments.
+Here, I hope to put together classical statistics with creative writing in my posts on various topics, ranging from photography to thought experiments.
 Please feel free to reach out if you have any feedback or would like to discuss ideas together!

 Much of the photography in the website will be from Unsplash, but I will also occasionally post my own photos as well.